w3f/Grant-Milestone-Delivery/evaluations/polkamusic_1_mmagician.md

 Where is the data supposed to be stored, actually?
 Could you provide some helper commands for checking the data written to IPFS?

 Also, how can I change which substrate chain I connect to?
 In the logs I see: `You are connected to chain Development using Substrate Node v0.0.1-248ae28-x86_64-linux-gnu` - but I would like to change this to my local version of the node that you ship with the `PolkaMusic-core` repo.

+Update: somewhat improved, but again not really user-centric - there is a choice of two networks, both of which hardcoded.
+No way to input your own url in case you're not running it from `localhost:9944`.

 Lastly, the error messages that pop up in the top right hand corner are very easy to miss, and not informative at all, e.g.:
 "Missing mp3, artowkr, or csv files, save error".